 Dr Peter Howell

-Programme Director for English Programmes
+Programme Director - English

 Peter joined St Mary's in 2001, having previously taught at the University of Southampton, Royal Holloway and Queen Mary, University of London.
 He teaches courses in literature and culture from the Renaissance to the present day, with a particular focus on English Literature of the Early Modern and Romantic periods, and in critical theory, hypertext culture, and eco-criticism.

 Peter is Programme Director for English and associated programmes: BA in English; BA in English and Drama; MA in Applied Linguistics and ELT; and MA in Gothic.

 Peter has research interests in the culture and thought of the 'long' eighteenth century, in urban history (particularly that of east London), and in hypertextual culture.

 - Compound Interest and Modern Identity, a monograph on finance and eighteenth- and early nineteenth-century narrative (est. Summer 2016)